CKPK-FM: New ownership

 Following George Chandler's death in 1964, the Jim Pattison Group acquired the station the following year.
 The Board of Broadcast Governors (predecessor of the Canadian Radio-television and Telecommunications Commission, or CRTC) had decided not to allow the station parent CJOR Ltd. to renew the license.
 CJOR Ltd. was then owned by Chandler's widow Marie.
 The Board of Governors requested that a new buyer for CJOR be found.
-By the 1970s, the station shifted its focus away from music to talk radio.
+By the 1970s, the station shifted its focus away from music to talk radio, with such colourful and opinionated personalities as Jack Webster, Pat Burns, and eventually, former British Columbia premier Dave Barrett.

 On October 31, 1983, with the pending demolition of the Grosvenor Hotel on Howe Street, CJOR relocated from the hotel's basement to its present studios at 1401 West 8th Avenue.
 On September 2, 1988, at noon, CJOR dropped its talk radio format, flipping to classic rock under new call letters CHRX.
 The first song was Bob Seger's "Old Time Rock & Roll".
 (The former CJOR call sign currently belongs to a radio station in Osoyoos.)
 The station was very popular during the late 1980s, but started experiencing declining ratings by the early 1990s.

 Sports and Christian programming

 To remedy the ratings loss, in 1993, the station added sports talk shows to its programming.
 However, this did not boost the ratings.
 On January 7, 1994, at 6 p.m., after signing off with Led Zeppelin's "Stairway to Heaven", the station began stunting with the sound of ocean waves.

-On January 9, at Noon, it switched formats and call signs again, becoming CKBD with the on-air brand The Bridge as Canada's first Contemporary Christian music station.
+On January 9, at noon, it switched formats and call signs again, becoming CKBD with the on-air brand The Bridge as Canada's first Contemporary Christian music station.
 The first song on "The Bridge" was "Awesome God" by Rich Mullins.
 On July 31, 1998, the station changed to an adult standards format as 600 AM with the slogan "Unforgettable Adult Favourites".